We empower customers

-Developing and providing products is a shared responsibility of multiple teams, including Product, Innovation, Marketing and Technology.
-The executive leadership team, especially the chief marketing officer, oversees our approach to developing and providing customer-centric and responsible products.
+Developing and providing customer-centric products is the responsibility of multiple teams, including Product, Innovation, Marketing and Technology.

 Policies and practices

 Advancements in data collection and technology help us offer competitive prices.
-Allstate agents and staff build personal relationships with customers to offer the best insurance solutions at the right price, balancing risks and costs.
+Allstate agents and staff build personal relationships with customers to balance risks and costs and offer the best insurance solutions at the right price.

-We base our homeowners insurance pricing on external factors such as historical weather patterns for the area, the cost of labor and building materials, the home’s age and homeowner policy preferences such as deductible amount.
+Our homeowners’ insurance pricing is based on external factors such as local historical weather patterns, the cost of labor and building materials, and the home’s age, along with homeowners policy preferences such as deductible amount.

-Allstate offers several ways to reduce customers’ premiums, including discounts for insuring their car and home with Allstate, maintaining a safe driving record and using Drivewise to reward and encourage safe driving behavior.
-Customers may get credit for installing safety features like smoke detectors and home security systems.
+Allstate offers several ways to reduce customers’ premiums, including discounts for insuring their car and home with Allstate, maintaining a safe driving record, using Drivewise® to encourage and reward safe driving behaviors, and Milewise, our pay-per-mile auto insurance.
+Customers may also get credit for installing home safety features like smoke detectors and security systems.

 Proprietary auto insurance risk scores

 For auto insurance, we use information such as driving records, location and vehicle type to provide accurate and competitive prices.
 Over time, we expect to use more data from our telematics tools to develop auto insurance prices.
-Our telematics offerings reward customers with lower premiums for safe driving.
+Using telematics, the science of collecting data through sensors in a vehicle, Allstate rewards customers with lower premiums for safe driving.
 By analyzing a customer’s average driving patterns, we can promote better public safety habits like following the speed limit and avoiding hard braking.

-Given an unprecedented decline in driving due to the COVID-19 pandemic, we provided auto insurance customers a Shelter-in-Place Payback representing approximately $1 billion, with most customers receiving 15% of their monthly premium back in April, May and June 2020.
+Given an unprecedented decline in driving due to the COVID-19 pandemic, we provided auto insurance customers a Shelter-in-Place Payback totaling close to $1 billion, with most customers receiving 15% of their monthly premium back in April, May and June 2020.
 As we began to see a decline in auto accidents in March 2020, we immediately provided customers a payback and were the first U.S. insurer to announce this program.
-Since then, we have reduced auto insurance prices in the majority of states.

 For auto and property customers who needed payment relief, we offer a Special Payment Plan that allowed them to delay payments for 60 days without penalty.
 They could also pay what they could afford during the 60-day period, with no minimum required.
 We also took action so customers using the Special Payment Plan during pandemic shutdowns didn’t lose discounts like Easy Pay and Responsible Payer even though they didn’t meet the criteria to participate.